What is a logic circuit?

 A Logic circuit uses two logic levels to transfer the information.
-A hight logic level or “1” and a low logic level or “0”.
-The Logic circuits are made of digital elements such as the AND gate, the OR gate, the NOT gate and a combinations of them.
+A high logic level or “1” and a low logic level or “0”.
+The Logic circuits are made of digital elements such as the AND gate, the OR gate, the NOT gate and combinations of them.

 – NAND gate

 Modern digital electronics is used to perform many functions.
 While digital electronic circuits might seem very complex, actually they are built with a very large number of very simple circuits.

 In Digital electronics the information is transmitted between circuits in a binary form (zeros and ones).
 The binary information is represented in the form of:

 - “False” or “True”, etc.